SayBuild.com

 Discount Points:

-Discount points are up front fees that lenders charge in order to offer you a lower interest rate on your permanent construction mortgage.
+Discount points are up front fees that lenders charge in order to offer you lower interest rates on your permanent construction mortgage.

 A point equals 1 percent of the mortgage loan amount.
 For example, if the lender charges 2 points on an agreed loan amount of $100,000, your point fees will be $2,000.